| Panoramas I shoot panoramas from a tripod. If you have a good panorama stitching software package the tripod is not strictly

 says that angle BOD is twice angle COA, and eleventh grade triginometry says that the tangent of angle COA is AC/CO.

-So, Field of view = 2 * arctan((Sensor Width / 2) / Focal Length).
-Notice that
+Field of view = 2 * arctan((Sensor Width / 2) / Focal Length).

 unless the sensor is square, the field of view is different in the horizontal and vertical directions.
 Example time?